If you’re wondering How Often Should You Feed a Bernedoodle, I will answer that question in this post.

 How Often Should You Feed a Bernedoodle?

-Right about the time that Bernedoodle puppies reach four months of age, owners should move to a regular feeding schedule.
-The pup should be fed at the same time, each day, three times daily.
+When Bernedoodle puppies reach four months of age, owners should move to a regular feeding schedule.
+The pup should be fed at the same time each day, three times daily.

 How Much Food Does a Bernedoodle Need?